 "You aren't getting a lot of frontier with your frontier fund with FRN," said Dave Nadig, director of research at IndexUniverse.

 With its new frontier markets ETF, iShares is providing investors with the ability to invest in the first "real global frontier ETF," Nadig said.

 This could be particularly attractive for investors who are looking to invest beyond emerging markets because as more emerging markets companies have begun expanding internationally, they have started to perform more like developed markets, he said.

-The iShares new frontier markets ETF costs a bit more than its peers at 0.79 percent, compared to the Guggenheim ETF, which costs 0.70 percent.
+The iShares ETF costs a bit more than its peers at 0.79 percent, compared to the Guggenheim ETF, which costs 0.70 percent.

-(Reporting By Jessica Toonkel; Editing by Andrew Hay and Phil Berlowitz)
+(Reporting By Jessica Toonkel; editing by Andrew Hay)

 - Special Report: Thailand secretly supplies Myanmar refugees to trafficking rings |

 - The 10 Most Corrupt and Least Corrupt Countries in the World